What is PDPL (Saudi Arabia)?

 6. Are cross-border data transfers allowed under PDPL?

-Cross-border data transfers are restricted under PDPL and may require approval from the Saudi regulator.
-Organizations must ensure adequate safeguards and regulatory alignment before transferring personal data outside Saudi Arabia.
+Yes, but cross-border data transfers are restricted under PDPL.
+Organizations must ensure appropriate safeguards and regulatory approvals before transferring personal data outside Saudi Arabia, ensuring compliance with PDPL data protection requirements.

 7. What are the penalties for PDPL non-compliance?